dean-dot-dash/charlies-kids-wp-theme/README.md

 npm install
 ```

-Start your WordPress dev server
+Start your WordPress development server

+Set environment variable for your local WordPress host URL as `LOCAL_WP_HOST`

 Start Devlopment with Browser Sync